Open Document Text version of this policy

 The 10 principles

 The policy applies to all members of the GSG – statisticians and data scientists.
-Its principles may also be applied more widely to other analysts or producers of national statistics.
+Its principles may also be applied more widely to other analysts or producers of accredited official statistics.

 The policy has been endorsed by the National Statistician as a vital tool to ensure that people acquire and retain the range of skills necessary to perform effectively throughout their careers.
 Heads of Profession (HoPs) are responsible for the implementation of the policy in their department.